‘Brain fog’ set in after recovering from COVID? You’re not alone, study finds - NewsBreak

 Participants were tested for memory encoding, which looks at how people can remember short-term pieces of information, and memory recall, which looks at how people pull up specific memories.
 About 24% of patients had trouble with encoding, while 23% had recall problems.

-Those who were hospitalized were more likely to have “brain fog,” data revealed.Researchers have found 55 long-term COVID effects.
-These are the most common
+Those who were hospitalized were more likely to have “brain fog,” data revealed.Republicans pitching Florida’s COVID-19 policies to businesses, including In-N-Out

 The study also showed participants were affected in the areas of attention, processing speed and a type of verbal fluency.